ShAiDSk/kali_chat-messenger/README.md

 ## 🔮 Overview

-**Reverb Messenger** is not just a chat app; it's a visual experience.
+**Kali-chat Messenger** is not just a chat app; it's a visual experience.
 Built on the bleeding edge of the PHP ecosystem using **Laravel 11** and **Laravel Reverb**, it delivers WebSocket-powered communication without the need for external services like Pusher.

 The frontend is crafted with **Vue 3 (Composition API)** and **Inertia.js**, wrapped in a stunning **Cyberpunk/Deep Space** UI that features real-time physics-based animations, 3D tilt effects, and holographic interfaces.